wdawson/okta.github.io/_source/_posts/2017-10-19-build-a-preact-app-with-authentication.md

 ```

-## Add an Auth High Order Component
+## Add an Auth Higher-Order Component

-With that done, you now need to add some [High Order
+With that done, you now need to add some [Higher-Order
 Components](https://facebook.github.io/react/docs/higher-order-components.html)
 to help with authentication.